Which of the following best describes carbon dioxide (CO_2)? | Study Prep in Pearson+

 1

-Recall the definitions: An element is a pure substance consisting of only one type of atom; a compound is a pure substance made of two or more different elements chemically bonded together; a homogeneous mixture has a uniform composition throughout; a heterogeneous mixture has visibly different parts or phases.
+Understand the definitions of the terms involved: an element is a substance made of only one type of atom; a pure substance has a fixed composition and distinct chemical properties; a mixture contains two or more substances physically combined; a heterogeneous mixture has components that are not uniformly distributed.

-Identify the composition of carbon dioxide (CO_2): it contains carbon and oxygen atoms chemically bonded in a fixed ratio (one carbon atom and two oxygen atoms).
+Analyze the composition of carbon dioxide (CO_2): it consists of carbon and oxygen atoms chemically bonded in a fixed ratio (1 carbon atom to 2 oxygen atoms).

-Since CO_2 consists of different elements chemically combined, it cannot be an element or a mixture.
+Recognize that because CO_2 has a fixed chemical formula and consistent properties, it is not a mixture but a pure substance.

-Because the atoms are chemically bonded in a definite ratio, CO_2 is classified as a compound.
+Note that CO_2 is not an element because it contains more than one type of atom; elements consist of only one kind of atom.

-Therefore, the best description of carbon dioxide (CO_2) is that it is a compound.
+Conclude that the best description of CO_2 is that it is a pure substance due to its fixed composition and distinct chemical properties.

 Watch next